ECOTERA - RESTORATION GUIDE

 Legal Framework and Standards

-A guide to Turkish legislation (Law 2863) and international conservation standards (UNESCO, Venice Charter) in restoration.
+A guide to Turkish legislation, Law No. 2863, and international conservation standards (UNESCO, Venice Charter) in restoration.

 READ ANALYSIS READ ON PAGE